52 Things College Students Can Do to Get Better Sleep

 15. Avoid alcohol before bed.

 While alcohol can definitely make you feel drowsy, it’s not going to help your sleep quality.
 Drinking alcohol before bed reduces your ability to fall into a deep sleep.
-You’re more likely to have a restless sleep, waking up during the night.
+You’re more likely to have a night of restless sleep.
 For healthy alcohol consumption when you’re 21, it’s best to drink in moderation, stay hydrated with water, and never turn to alcohol as a sleep aid.

 16. Limit your naps.